FrancisMuana/1_Puzzle_Platforms/README.md

 # Detecting Where Code is Running

   * In this commit, See MovingPlatform.cpp and .h codes to detect if it is the Client or the Server

+# Authority and Replication
+  * In AMovingPlatform::Tick
+    * if has authority update property(ies)
+  * In AMovingPlatform::BeginPlay
+    * if has authority replicates property(ies) to the Clients
+  * In APuzzlePlatformsGameMode::BeginPlay
+    * if playercontroller index 0:
+      * remove PlayerController
+      * and its linked pawn